About

 California State University, Long Beach - 2023 - Doctorate in Physical Therapy

-• My physical therapy experience spans sports PT and outpatient orthopedics — some highlights have been working with NFL Combine athletes, collegiate and masters track athletes, outrigger canoe paddlers, rowers, and active pregnant and postpartum women.
+My clinical background spans sports medicine and outpatient orthopedics — working with NFL Combine athletes, collegiate and masters track athletes, outrigger canoe paddlers, rowers, and active pregnant and postpartum women.